dmbarbour/glas/docs/GlasDesign.md

 ### User Applications

-Glas can support a conventional procedural-loop application by constraining use of effects within the 'try' clause of loops and conditionals.

-One option is to distinguish statements vs. expressions, then require loops and conditionals to branch based on expressions.
-Or we could hide use of backtracking in our syntax, present a more conventional procedural syntax to the user.
-A third option is to embrace backtracking and design our effects APIs to be compatible with a transactional context.

-Glas programs are a good fit for a transaction machine application model, which is a good fit for my vision of live coding HCI and reactive systems.
+Glas programs are a good fit for the *transaction machine* model of applications.
+And transaction machines are a good fit for my vision of live coding and reactive systems.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.
-However, redesigning APIs and programming conventions for asynchronous interaction is a slog.
-I'm inclined to favor a conventional procedural loop to get started ASAP.

 The Glas command-line utility should provide an interpreter (or JIT-compiler) for at least a console application model, with access to network, filesystem, and stdio.